abpio/abp-commercial-docs/en/modules/payment.md

 * ```CallbackUrl```: Final callback URL for internal payment gateway modules to return.
 User will be redirected to this URL on your website.
 * ```RootUrl```: Root URL of your website.
+* ```GatewaySelectionCheckoutButtonStyle```: Css style to add Checkout button on gateway selection page.
+This class can be used for tracking user activity via 3rd party tools like Google Tag Manager.
 * ```PaymentGatewayWebConfigurationDictionary```:  Used to store web related payment gateway configuration.
   * ```Name```: Name of payment gateway.
   * ```PrePaymentUrl```: URL of the page before redirecting user to payment gateway for payment.